 The 40 cubits represent the roughly AD 30 – AD 70 40 year’s transitional generation time period, whereby Christ as the great High Priest ascended and then returned a second time apart from sin and applied His salvation to the eagerly awaiting congregation.

-120 – The height of the Holy Place of Solomon’s Temple was 120 cubits.
+120 – The porch at 120 cubits was highest point of Solomon’s Temple.
 I may be wrong, but to me this may be a way of the Israelites depicting Moses living to be 120 years old – falling short of inheriting the Promised Land.
 Remember, according to Hebrews 9 the “first” section (the Holy Place) represents the OC economy and Moses House.
 The law in and of itself could not bring us into the inheritance or the MHP presence of God.
-Jesus being the greater prophet prepares a better house (Most Holy Place) for us to inherit – and it is that Most Holy Place cube of the New Jerusalem that was in the process of coming down between AD 30 – AD 70 and did at His parousia in AD 70 (Rev. 3:12NIV—21:16).
-The Holy Place therefore was Moses house – temporary, transitional (40 & 120), and not able to bring us into the inheritance (the Promised Land / or the promise of the Most Holy Place – paradise restored).

 The interpretation of the Mosaic Law is also represented by the number 120.
 Ezra helped organize the copying and formation of the inspired OT Scriptures by bringing 120 elders (priests and Levites) together to form the Great Synagogue (or Great Assembly).